GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Experiments

-\textbf{Evaluation Metrics} We use the Area Under Curve (AUC) to evaluate the model performance and use the leak AUC and Total Variation Distance (TVD) to measure the label leakage.
-We don't consider the differential privacy as the leakage measure since differential privacy is inapplicable to example-aware and example-specific setting like VFL \cite{li2021label}.

-\textbf{Leak AUC.} The leak AUC is defined as the AUC achieved using the defined attacks, e.g., norm attack or mean attack.
-When the leak AUC is close to 1, it implies that the attacker can very accurately recover the private label, whereas a small leak AUC around 0.5 indicates that the attacker is less informative in predicting the labels.
-In our experiments, to account for the possibility that a simple label flipping may lead to higher leak AUC, we modify the leak AUC for a predefined attack as the following,
+\textbf{Evaluation Metrics.} We employ the Area Under Curve (AUC) metric to evaluate model utility and the leak AUC to assess model privacy protection.
+Differential privacy is not considered as a leakage measure, as it is not applicable to example-specific and example-aware settings like VFL \cite{li2021label}.
+The leak AUC \cite{li2021label, yang2022differentially, sun2022label} is defined as the AUC achieved by using specific attacks.
+A high leak AUC value, closer to 1, indicates that the attacker can accurately recover labels, while a low leak AUC value, around 0.5, suggests that the attacker has less information for inferring labels.
+To prevent simple label flipping from resulting in a higher leak AUC, we modify the leak AUC as shown in equation \ref{eq:leack-auc-0.5} for a predefined attack by flipping the label assignment if doing so results in a higher AUC:

-That is, we flip our label assignment if this leads to higher AUC, and the resulting leak AUC is guaranteed to be no smaller than 0.5.
-Leak AUC have been widely used as a metric for measuring label leakage in previous work \citep{li2021label,yang2022differentially,sun2022label}.

-\textbf{Total Variation Distance.} In order to guarantee that GAFM can defend against unknown attacks, we also introduce TVD as a privacy leakage measure.
-TVD measures the distance between a pair of probability measures $(P, Q)$ which are defined on the same measurable space $(\Omega, \mathcal{F})$.
-It is

-The smaller the TVD of the intermediate gradient distributions of different labels, the more difficult it is for the attacker to inference labels from the intermediate gradients.